 After several years of running her successful company Thyme Catering, Byrne opened Thyme Café & Market.
-The communal environment serves comforting, home-cooked food and, according to Byrne, “the delicious memories it can create.”
-Thanks to its tremendous success, Byrne is opening a second Santa Monica location, called Local Kitchen & Wine Bar.
+The communal environment serves comforting home-cooked food and, according to Byrne, “the delicious memories it can create.”
+Thanks to its tremendous success, Byrne opened a second Santa Monica location, called Local Kitchen & Wine Bar.
 Handcrafted pizzas, small plates, delicious wines, and a craft cocktail bar are all part of Byrne’s latest endeavor.
-We’ll take the Neapolitan pizza, please!
+We’ll take the Neapolitan pizza, please.

-In celebration of her forthcoming eatery, Byrne has generously shared the recipes for her melt-in-your-mouth chargrilled corn and decadent raspberry sour cream tart.
-We think they would make delicious additions to your Fourth of July menu.
+In celebration of her eatery, Byrne generously shared the recipes for her melt-in-your-mouth chargrilled corn and decadent raspberry sour cream tart.
+We think they would make delicious additions to your patriotic festivities this summer, so read on for her three mouthwatering Fourth of July recipes.

 American Flag Pie